Eye For Film >> Festivals >> A-Z >> Tribeca Film Festival >> 2009

 Tribeca Latest Reviews

-Documentary on the DIY independent film movement that emerged in tandem with punk rock in late Seventies downtown New York.
+Documentary on the DIY independent film movement that emerged in tandem with punk rock and No Wave in late Seventies downtown New York.

 A writer is haunted by the living.

 The struggles of a dysfunctional family in the years following a tragic accident.